danielmuniz4/CAP2020_FINAL/README.md

 * ROE and PEG portfolios performed very well
 * Using the return threshold as a heuristic is a good start (Experiment 2) to estimate stocks eligible for alternative portfolios
 * Other metrics related to moving averages and D/E ratio need to added to alternative portfolio criteria
-* The more stocks to select from, the more Need more random the potential designs
+* The more stocks to select from, the large the sample space of alternative/control portfolio designs